libretime/libretime/docs/_docs/preparing-media.md

 ---
 layout: article
-title: Preparing Media for LibreTime
+title: Preparing Media for Upload
-git: preparing-media.md
-category: dj
+category: interface
 ---

 Before uploading media to an LibreTime server, there are a number of factors which should be considered.
 Getting your ingest workflow right will save you a lot of time later.